-23 May 2018 – just before Spring Bank Holiday weekend, was the day chosen for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach.
-Visit Fylde Coast were thrilled to be invited along to celebrate the occasion.
+It’s 23 May 2018 – just before Spring Bank Holiday weekend.
+The day chosen for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach.
+Visit Fylde Coast were thrilled to be invited to the celebrations!

-The place was packed out with roller coaster clubs and enthusiasts, press and VIPs – and the sun is shining!
+Imagine it – the place packed with roller coaster clubs and enthusiasts, press and VIPs – and the sun is shining!
 Thrill seekers, journalists and media people, and not just from the UK.
 Now anyone who knows me will know that I don’t travel well.
 At all.
-And there’ll be plenty of talk about statistics and speed and stuff from lots of other quarters, so instead I’m going to talk about my morning out.
+And there’ll be plenty of talk about statistics and speed and stuff from lots of other quarters.
+So instead I’m mostly going to talk about my morning out.
 Before I start I’ll apologise in advance for any errors in my narrative and mis-use of rollercoaster terms and expressions!
 Here’s the vlog from the day…

 Packed house for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach

-I’ve been to many different events at the Pleasure Beach and still always get a thrill from driving along Blackpool seafront, so today was no exception.
-The sun’s shining and there’s not a cloud in the sky – obviously the weather is like that everyday here on the Fylde Coast.
-(If you believe that you’ll believe anything).
+I’ve been to many different events at the Pleasure Beach and always get a thrill from driving along Blackpool seafront.
+The sun’s shining and there’s not a cloud in the sky.
+Obviously the weather is like that everyday here on the Fylde Coast.
+(If you believe that you’ll believe anything!).

-As is the British way, everyone is stood patiently in a queue, waiting to get in and be served with a lanyard pass, press pack and a brew.
-(That’s the Fylde Coast word for cuppa).
-For once there weren’t that many faces around that I recognised and it was obvious that the rollercoaster fans were out in force.
-The fact I was wearing a dress kind of gave away the fact that I wouldn’t be having a go on ICON, the new Rollercoaster at Blackpool Pleasure Beach with the fact that I was wearing a dress.
+As we British do, everyone stands patiently in line, waiting to be served with a lanyard pass, press pack and brew.
+It was obvious that the rollercoaster fans were out in force.
+The fact I was wearing a dress kind of gave away that I wouldn’t be having a go on the ride!
 If you’re going to go upside down at 85kmh you wouldn’t wear a dress, would you.

-The first thing I was struck by among the crowds was a fabulous jacket worn by a very dapper chap who turned out to be Andy Hine MBE the Chairman of the Roller Coaster Club of Great Britain.
+Among the crowds, I was struck by a fabulous jacket worn by the very dapper Andy Hine MBE.
+He’s Chairman of the Roller Coaster Club of Great Britain.
 I caught him for this photo a bit later on.
 In chatting with Andy he gave me a great quote ‘the whole of the town [Blackpool] is a theme park’.
 Indeed.

-As we were trooping to take our seats in the theatre I realised I was stood near to Simon Calder the travel journalist.
-Now me being me I followed him and sat down next to him.
-Artless as you like, I explained that I watched him on TV at the weekend when I was doing my housework….
-What a nice man he is, we had a chat and I just had to catch a pic of him when he asked the first question.
+As we trooped into the Globe Theatre I realised I was standing near to Simon Calder the travel journalist.
+Now me being me, I followed him and sat down next to him.
+Artless as you like, I explained that I watched him on TV at the weekend while doing my housework….
+What a nice man he is.
+We had a chat and I just had to catch a pic of him when he asked the first question.

 Rising from the ground – ICON the new Rollercoaster at Blackpool Pleasure Beach

 Now I’ve already alluded to the fact that I ‘suffer from travel sickness’.
 My friends know that’s a huge understatement, but it’s another tale for another day.
-So I must admit I tried not to concentrate on the Q&A session about twists and turns and g-force was of no interest to me whatsoever.
-I did catch the bit about it having twice the launch velocity of a commercial airliner – and it being the only place where you’d experience that kind of acceleration.
+So I must admit I tried not to concentrate on the Q&A session about twists and turns and g-force.
+I did catch the bit about it having twice the launch velocity of a commercial airliner.
+And it being the only place where you’d experience that kind of acceleration.
 Now I like acceleration, strangely, and I’ve always enjoyed driving.
 Must make my ears and eyes match up with my brain.
 Anyway…

 I had a word with a couple of the rollercoaster fans.
-Sat behind me and filming the presentation throughout were the European Coaster Club, and their members really had come from various places in Europe.
-Sorry that their photo is a little blurred but everyone was trying to get me out of the way at this point, as we all left the auditorium.
+Behind me and filming the presentation throughout were the European Coaster Club.
+Their members really had come along from various places in Europe.

-The next victims to my own unique brand of journalism were Paul and Becky from www.thrillridesphotography.com.
+The next victims to my own unique brand of journalism were Paul and Becky from thrillridesphotography.com.
 They’d travelled to Blackpool from Dover and couldn’t wait to get on the ride.

-I did asked them what they liked so much about it and Paul explained ‘it’s a feeling that you just don’t get anywhere else, that feeling in your stomach’.
-I also asked them both if they ever felt ill.
-I could imagine unstoppable Paul being one of those people who does the non-stop rollercoaster records – Becky didn’t look quite so sure that she could ride and ride until the cows came home.
+What did they like so much about it?
+Paul explained ‘it’s a feeling that you just don’t get anywhere else, that feeling in your stomach’.
+I also asked if they ever felt ill.
+You could imagine unstoppable Paul being one of those people who does the non-stop rollercoaster records.
+Whereas Becky didn’t look quite so sure that she could ride and ride until the cows came home!

-I have to say that I enjoyed the walk through the Park to the location of today’s event.
-It wasn’t lost on me that it was also a great opportunity to show the attraction off to all of those visiting people.
+The walk through the Park was a great opportunity to show the attraction off to all of those visiting people.
 The Pleasure Beach is so familiar to me, both from my childhood and now that I live here.
-It’s valuable to see things from an outsider’s point of view, and I fail to see how they couldn’t all be impressed.
+Looking at it from an outsider’s point of view, you can see why they’re all impressed.

 Launching ICON, the next Big Thing

-Next stop was the actual opening of the ICON the new rollercoaster ride at Blackpool Pleasure Beach, with a fanfare of confetti!
+Next was the actual opening of ICON the new rollercoaster ride at Blackpool Pleasure Beach, with a fanfare of confetti!
 (And yes, I checked, it was tissue paper 🙂 )

-I just about managed to catch my own photos of the ICON carriage as it twirled around the tracks, and loved photographing the blue sky.
+I caught some photos of the crowds and the carriage itself as it twirled around the tracks.
+Look at the blue sky!

-The next pic is a carriage of the older Revolution going around next to the new tracks.
-It doesn’t seem five minutes since Revolution opened in 1979 when I was a ten year old girl and Revolution was opened in 1979.
+And there’s the older Revolution going around, next to the new tracks.
+It doesn’t seem five minutes since Revolution opened in 1979 when I was a ten year old girl.
 I clearly remember my grandad going on it and thinking he was very brave!
 What I did notice was how quiet ICON is.
 The carriage glided past and sounded like a piece of amazing high tech engineering – which of course it is.

 A walk down memory lane

-By this time people were drifting away so I drifted off for a walk around the park and a walk down memory lane.
+By this time people were drifting away from Icon.
+So I drifted off for a walk around the park and a walk down memory lane.
 I took a photo of the rails of the monorail for old times sake.
-It was always my favourite ride was that one.
-To me it’s a shame that it’s being dismantled bit by bit, but I realise that things move on even if my mind doesn’t.
+It was always my favourite ride was that one!

 You know that little voice that we all have in our heads that talks to us all the time?
-Well mine was running a monologue this morning, and it went along the lines of ‘how lucky am I’.
-The sun’s shining, it’s a glorious day and I’ve been at an amazing event, celebrating the opening of a significant new tourist attraction in a town that I love.
+Well mine was running a monologue this morning, and it went along the lines of ‘how lucky am I. The sun’s shining and it’s a glorious day.
+I’ve been at an amazing event, celebrating the opening of a significant new tourist attraction in a town that I love.
 And that’s my ‘job’.
 Beats just about anything else that I can think of doing for a living 🙂